 At the end of last semester, I have been seeing professor Patrice weekly.
 Since I am primarily interested in philosophy, in our conversations he commented on philosophy, or a common motive to study philosophy to be precise: that philosophy is, after all, an attempt to make sense of one’s suffering.
-This comment was my biggest shock in recent years.
-What this comment implies, in my interpretation, is a renouncement of truth and philosophy.
-Philosophy functions as a defense mechanism.
+This comment was a shock for me.
+What this comment implies, in my interpretation, is a renunciation of truth and philosophy.
+The universality and truthfulness of philosophy are subverted to a mere defense mechanism.
 However, everyone’s suffering varies in its forms and quantities, which indicates truth, transcendental values, never possesses its self-assumed universal power.
 There always are people whose primordial trauma doesn’t make them form the need to justify their life by philosophy, whom Law doesn’t regulate to the same extent.
 Isn’t this also what Freud says about superego in The Ego and the id, that who acts most ethically receives the most punishment.
 When people argue and one may wonder why others just don’t understand what is “right,” it may be because they simply don’t need to.

 But why was this terrifying exactly?
 Why wouldn’t I be satisfied with putting aside what philosophy may mean to others and pursuing “truth” by myself and for myself?
-Why is there the attribution of universality in the definition of truth and philosophy, the study of truth (at least until Nietzsche, who announces the death of traditional philosophy)?
-After all, what does philosophy need the Other for?
+Why is there the attribution of universality in the definition of truth and philosophy, the study of truth?1 After all, what does philosophy need the Other for?
 This leads to another interpretation: what hides behind philosophy is the impotence to accept life as what it is.
 And the achievement of philosophy is the withdrawal from life in all its painful vitality, from life’s “particular” to “universal,” to repackage a profound defeat as a triumph, but as a fake triumph.

 God who forbids, truth which falsifies other understandings, and the Name-of-Father (also as father’s no, which is the same pronunciation in French) in Oedipal structure which prevents the child’s attempts in obtaining mother’s full attention and introduces castration, aren’t they different names of the same thing?
 They are the absolute Negativity that people serve and sacrifice for, as if a child tries to satisfy her/his father.
 We need the Other to recognize us, to tell us that the castration we have made is good and enough.
 Freud understands a child’s “education” as a loss of sexual pleasure.
 The immediate gratification of the need to eat and excrete is withheld or punished, and autoerotic behavior (thumb sucking, touching one’s genitals) is progressively discouraged.
 Children give up their pleasure in exchange for their parents’ love and esteem.
 This is why an Other is always presupposed in philosophy, the Other who desires our sacrifices and rewards us for them afterward.